NireBryce/planetside_crosshairs/README.md

 ## Description:
 This is meant to be used with the crosshair overlay module for https://recursiontracker.com/

-Place wherever you place your own crosshairs, then use the crosshair mod options to select it.
+Finding the crosshair path and where to put it is in the ['installation'](#-installation) section

 It gives you a mechanism for trial-and-error drop compensation/[Kentucky Windage](https://en.wikipedia.org/wiki/Windage#Ballistics)